 b.
 Survivorship May Be Created By Written Agreement.

-The second sentence of Section 46 reads:
+Section 111.001 reads:

-The joint owners may agree in writing, however, that the interest of any joint owner who dies shall survive to the surviving joint owner or owners, but no such agreement shall be inferred from the mere fact that the property is held in joint ownership.
+- (a) Notwithstanding Section 101.002, two or more persons who hold an interest in property jointly may agree in writing that the interest of a joint owner who dies survives to the surviving joint owner or owners. - (b) An agreement described by Subsection (a) may not be inferred from the mere fact that property is held in joint ownership.

-To overcome the presumption of no right of survivorship found in Section 46(a), the joint owners must agree in writing that the interest of a deceased joint owner will pass to the other joint owners by survivorship.
+To overcome the presumption of no right of survivorship found in Section 101.002, the joint owners must agree in writing that the interest of a deceased joint owner will pass to the other joint owners by survivorship.
 Note that, while the agreement regarding survivorship must be in writing, the statute does not say whether or not all - or any - of the joint owners must sign the written instrument creating the survivorship right.
 In Chandler v.
 Kountze, 130 S. W. 2d 327 (Tex.
 Civ.
 App.
 1939, writ ref'd), the acceptance of a deed by the co-owners as joint tenants with right of survivorship was held to create a survivorship right.
 In that case, the court does not make clear whether or not the grantees on the deeds (who accepted title as joint tenants with right of survivorship) signed the deeds; common practice at the time was that grantees did not sign deeds.
 Thus, Chandler may be some authority for the proposition that joint tenants need not sign the written instrument creating the right of survivorship, as long as a written instrument exists.
 However, the Chandler case was decided in 1939, before the adoption of Section 46 of the Probate Code and at a time when the predecessor statute made no provision for overriding the presumption against survivorship.

 c.
-Section 46 Does Not Apply to Community Property.
-Section 46(b)
+Does Not Apply to Community Property.
+Section 111.002 reads:

-reads:

-Subsection (a) does not apply to agreements between spouses regarding their community property.
-Agreement between spouses regarding rights of survivorship in community property are governed by Part 3 of Chapter XI of this code [\$ 451 - 462].
+- (a) Section 111.001 does not apply to agreements between spouses regarding the spouses' community property. - (b) An agreement between spouses regarding a right of survivorship in community property is governed by Chapter 112.

-Thus, while Section 46 continues to offer an alternative - if antiquated and ambiguous - way to create survivorship rights between nonspouses and between spouses as to separate property, it is not available as an alternative to Sections 451 - 462 to create survivorship rights in community property.
+Thus, while Section 111.001 continues to offer an alternative - if antiquated and ambiguous - way to create survivorship rights between nonspouses and between spouses as to separate property, it is not available as an alternative to Chapter 112 to create survivorship rights in community property.